AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/digital garden.md

 # Sync

-Android: Git Sync + Obsidian
+Android: Git Sync + Obsidian.
+Easy to setup ssh keys, not sure how easy it is to push changes...